 There is an extensive network of local bus services accessing all areas of Redditch.
 The Birmingham City Centre and New Street Railway Stations are only a short journey away from the Redditch Bus and Railway Station, making the town perfect for commuters.

 Education and schools

-Living within a catchment area for a particular school is often a priority for house owners or rent tenants with children.
+Living within the catchment area of a particular school is often a priority for house owners or rent tenants with children.
 Accordingly, proximity to certain schools impacts the pricing structure of the housing stock.
 Be aware that rental properties can cost more in the neighbourhoods of Oakenshaw, Walkwood, Callow Hill, Crabbs Cross, Headless Cross, Brockhill and Astwood Bank.

 Local attractions and facilities

 Redditch’s Kingfisher Shopping Centre is one of the largest and most popular in the Midlands with over 1,000,000 square feet of retail space.
 The Redditch Borough Council provides a ‘Shopmobility’ service for less able-bodied shoppers as well as a ‘Child Safe Zone’.
 The centre also has a state of the art ten-screen cinema.